RELIABILT Front Doors

 How to Maintain Your Front Door

 Clean twice a year with mild soap and water.
 Avoid abrasive cleaners on both steel and fiberglass finishes.
-Rinse thoroughly and dry with a soft cloth to prevent water spots.
+Dry with a soft cloth after rinsing.

-Repaint steel doors every 3-5 years or sooner if you notice chalking, fading, or exposed primer.
-Use a 100% acrylic latex exterior paint.
-Fiberglass doors hold color longer and typically need repainting every 7-10 years.
+Repaint steel doors every 3–5 years or sooner if you notice chalking or exposed primer.
+Fiberglass holds color longer — typically 7–10 years before repainting.
+Use 100% acrylic latex exterior paint for both materials.

 FAQ